Reidemeister numbers for arithmetic Borel subgroups in type A: Proof of Theorem , and final remarks

 and take

+These groups are all finitely generated; see, e.g., \cite[Theorem~1.3]{YuriSoluble}.
 The proof concludes as in the previous paragraph. \end{proofof}

 The proof of Theorem~\ref{thm:Lieapplication} relied on the flexibility of the definition of $S$-arithmetic groups, which allows one to pass over to suitable commensurable groups.
-We observe, for instance, that the arithmetic subgroup $\PB_2(\Z[i]) \leq \PB_2(\Q(i))$ \emph{does} have property~$\Ri$, as can be seen from the classification of low-dimensional crystallographic groups with~$\Ri$ \cite{KarelPenni}.
-Similarly it is unknown whether, for example, $\PB_2(\F_5[t,t^{-1}])$ has property~$\Ri$, whence the descent to the subgroup of finite index $\PBplus_2(\F_5[t,t^{-1}])$.
+We observe, for instance, that the arithmetic subgroup $\PB_2(\Z[i]) \leq \PB_2(\Q(i))$ {does} have property~$\Ri$, as can be seen from the classification of low-dimensional crystallographic groups with~$\Ri$; cf. \cite{KarelPenni}.
+And as discussed in Section~\ref{sec:newexampleswithoutRinfty} it is unknown, for example, whether $\PB_2(\F_5[t,t^{-1}])$ has property~$\Ri$, whence the descent to the subgroup of finite index $\PBplus_2(\F_5[t,t^{-1}])$.